-25 Application
+22 Application

-- (1) The grievance procedure set out in this Division applies to disputes under these Rules between-
+- (1) The grievance procedure set out in this Division applies to disputes under this Constitution between-

-- (a) a member and another member;
+- (a) a member and another member.

-- (b) a member and the Committee;
+- (b) a member and the Committee.

 - (c) a member and the Association.

 - (2) A member must not initiate a grievance procedure in relation to a matter that is the subject of a disciplinary procedure until the disciplinary procedure has been completed.

-26 Parties must attempt to resolve the dispute
+23 Parties must attempt to resolve the dispute